jakubkrzywda/power-performance-tradeoffs/README.md

 # power-performance-tradeoffs
-Scripts for reproducing the results from the papaer: Power-Performance Tradeoffs in Data Center Servers: DVFS, Scaling, and CPU pinning
+Scripts for reproducing the results from the paper: Power-Performance Tradeoffs in Data Center Servers: DVFS, Scaling, and CPU pinning